VARUN1128/Portfolio/README.md

 <body>
    <div class="container">
     <h1 class="animated-text">VARUN HARIDAS</h1>
-    <p>I am a passionate and dedicated individual currently pursuing a Bachelor's degree in Artificial Intelligence at the Manipal Institute of Technology and Science (MITS).
+    <p>I am a passionate and dedicated individual currently pursuing a Bachelor's degree in Artificial Intelligence at the Muthoot Institute of Technology and Science (MITS).
 I also hold a diploma in Criminal Psychology.
 My diverse skill set, ranging from AI to construction design, reflects my commitment to continuous learning and personal growth.</p>

     <h2>Education</h2>
     <ul>